thuanvoit/install-nextcloud-ubuntu/nc-ubuntu.md

    | A    | @    | Your Public IP Address (Mine 24.99.139.xxx) | Auto |
    | A    | www  | Your Public IP Address (Mine 24.99.139.xxx) | Auto |

 5. On next page, copy both Cloudflare's nameservers and paste them into Nameserver 1 and Nameserver 2 on Freenom site.
-Click

    ![Screen Shot 2021-01-05 at 11.35.13 PM](/Users/thuanvo/Library/Application Support/typora-user-images/Screen Shot 2021-01-05 at 11.35.13 PM.png)